bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 the board should be at about a 45 degree angle from the board.
 The board's bottom should be about a meter away from the front of Spot while sitting.
 Nothing should be within a meter of the robot.

-**See the reference image at the top of this README to see good board placement relative to Spot.**
+**See the first reference image at the top of this README to see good board placement relative to Spot.**
-TODO: reference image not yet approved

 When calibrating, Spot will stand up, ready its arm, lower its base slightly, and lower its arm slightly.
 As soon as this happens, if Spot